-Robotic Surgery vs. Laparoscopic Surgery, Robot assisted surgery features, benefits & drawbacks
+Robotic Surgery vs. Laparoscopic Surgery, Robot assisted surgery features, benefits and drawbacks

 Robotic surgery is similar to laparoscopic surgery, where they both use small incisions, a camera, and surgical instruments.
 Although, instead of holding and manipulating the surgical instruments during robotic surgery, the surgeon will sit at a computer console and use controls to manipulate the robot.
 The console enables the surgeon to view high-definition, magnified 3D images with increased accuracy and vision inside your body.